 Gentle yoga (Errrmmm…you call bada konasana uttasana gentle..?)

 Therapy (This is a core class in disguise…)

-Stretch or Yin (The struggle is real)
+Stretch (The struggle is real)

 Hips and spine (Who in their right mind came up with these twists and revolved asanas??)